Zeed-Almelhem/app-reviews-sentiment-topic/README.md

 ## Project Results

 To view the HTML output of the project and the associated notebook, please visit [the project's page on my website](https://www.zeed-almelhem.com/app-reviews).
-Alternatively, you can [click here](https://github.com/YourGitHubUsername/YourRepositoryName) to access the code on GitHub.
+Alternatively, you can [click here](https://github.com/YourGitHubUsername/YourRepositoryName) to access Part 1, [click here](https://github.com/YourGitHubUsername/YourRepositoryName) to access Part 2, [click here](https://github.com/YourGitHubUsername/YourRepositoryName) to access the Part 3 and you can [click here](https://github.com/YourGitHubUsername/YourRepositoryName) to access the Part 4 on GitHub.

 ----